 - ESMA's guidance says that, "If the CFI does not exist in the official sources, then it should be agreed between the counterparties (see recommendation 6.12).
-In this case, fixed-income securities reported as NFID in field 2.94, should also be reported in Table 2, field 79, Classification of a Security Used as Collateral, with a six-letter CFI code following the same rules as for securities reported as FIDE. - Third Attribute (fifth letter) should not be S for secured debt, N for municipal, A for ABS or G for MBS.
+In this case, fixedincome securities reported as NFID in field 2.94, should also be reported in Table 2, field 79, Classification of a Security Used as Collateral, with a six-letter CFI code following the same rules as for securities reported as FIDE. - Third Attribute (fifth letter) should not be N for municipal, A for ABS or G for MBS.
+Note that, while the FSB classification applied to field 2.94 excludes covered bonds from the class of securitized instruments (SEPR), they are seen as such under the CFI code, which means that the Third Attribute of the CFI Code should be S.